Panels

 async def sidebar_sse(ctx: object, **kwargs: object) -> object:

 return ui.Text("Sidebar content")The on_event: string lists scope.action pairs.
-When the web-kernel emits an SSE event with matching scope+action, the host fires refreshAll().
+When the platform emits an event with a matching scope+action, your panels refresh.
 The matching is three-way: qualified (scope.action), bare action, or bare scope.

-SSE refresh re-fetches ALL discovered panels, not only the one that declared the event.
-There is no per-panel event routing โ config.refresh is a single string shared across the entire extension.
+Event-driven refresh re-fetches ALL of your discovered panels, not only the one that declared the event.
+There is no per-panel event routing — the refresh declaration is shared across the entire extension.

 Panels vs widgets vs trays

 The Imperal SDK defines three panel-like decorators.
-All three register synthetic tools under the hood (Q14 โ verified-stable):
+All three register synthetic tools under the hood:

 Use when: you are building a sidebar, editor, viewer, or any other UI area that the user interacts with continuously across a session.

-@ext.panel registers __panel__{panel_id} and stores rich slot metadata (slot, title, icon, refresh, width kwargs) in ext._panels.
-The web-kernel publisher reads ext._panels to configure the extension page layout in the auth gateway.
-The panel host calls the handler at batch discovery (left/right slots) or on explicit ui.Call(...) action.
+@ext.panel registers __panel__{panel_id} and records the slot metadata (slot, title, icon, refresh, width kwargs) you declared.
+The platform uses that metadata to configure your extension page layout.
+The Panel app calls the handler at batch discovery (left/right slots) or on explicit ui.Call(...) action.

 This is the primary UI primitive for extension development.
-All three Dimasickky reference extensions (notes, sql-db, tasks) use @ext.panel exclusively for their UI surfaces.
+The notes, sql-db, and tasks reference extensions use @ext.panel exclusively for their UI surfaces.

 Use when: you want to embed a summary card or stat tile into the platform's dashboard grid (e.g., a "3 overdue tasks" counter).

 @ext.widget registers __widget__{widget_id} with a default slot="dashboard.stats".
-Unlike @ext.panel, it stores no metadata in ext._panels โ widget metadata is discovered through a separate manifest mechanism.
-The dashboard host reads widget registrations; the panel discovery hook does not.
+Unlike @ext.panel, widget metadata is discovered through a separate mechanism — the dashboard surface reads widget registrations; panel discovery does not.

-Production usage in this workspace: zero. @ext.widget is SDK-defined and callable but no production or reference extension uses it.
-Widget behavior and the dashboard host that renders widgets are not covered in this bible โ they deserve a separate dedicated guide.
+Production usage today: none. @ext.widget is SDK-defined and callable but no production or reference extension uses it.
+Widget behavior and the dashboard surface that renders widgets are not covered here — they deserve a separate dedicated guide.

 Use when: you want a persistent notification count badge in the platform's top navigation bar (e.g., an unread-mail counter with a dropdown).

-Production usage in this workspace: zero. @ext.tray is SDK-defined but no production or reference extension uses it.
+Production usage today: none. @ext.tray is SDK-defined but no production or reference extension uses it.
 Tray behavior deserves its own future guide.

 Summary table